cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Definition: better than all others of its kind.
 | Usage: a peerless performance
 |
+| nudge
+| Definition: prod (someone) gently, typically with one's elbow, in order to draw their attention to something.
+| Usage: people were nudging each other and pointing at me.
+| Definition: coax or gently encourage (someone) to do something.
+| Usage: we have to nudge the politicians in the right direction
+|
 | poke
 | Definition: jab or prod (someone or something), especially with one's finger. [捅，戳，顶]
 | Usage: She poked her elbow into his ribs.